 Graduate students at the George Washington University benefit from our central location in the heart of Washington, D.C.
-While you’ll see this in the classroom through the knowledge and experience of our faculty and your peers, there are also many cultural benefits that both D.C. and our campuses have to offer that you can take advantage of while you study here.
+You’ll see this in the classroom through the knowledge and experience of our faculty and your peers.
+Outside of the classroom GW and Washington, D.C. will offer you access to a many cultural activities and global events.
+Be sure to take advantage of them!

 Living in D.C.